Saw III: Critical response

+CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Variety's Robert Koehler gave the film a mixed review.
 He criticized the use of several flashbacks in the film, saying that it "[...] hinder[ed] the movie, ratcheting down its tension and pace".
 He explained, "A bigger problem lies with Leigh Whannell's script, which utilizes so many flashbacks and explanatory inserts that the tension, a defining feature of the first Saw, is lost".
 He did, however praise the acting.
 Roger Moore of the Orlando Sentinel gave it two out of five stars, criticizing the plot and acting.

 The San Francisco Chronicle's Peter Hartlaub gave the film a negative review, criticizing the plot.
 Michael Ordoña of the Los Angeles Times said that "More gore is really all Saw III has to offer", Owen Gleiberman of Entertainment Weekly gave the film a "C".
 Randy Cordova of The Arizona Republic gave it a negative review saying, "Saw III is devoid of any suspense or terror".
 Empire's Kim Newman gave the film two out of five stars.
 He said the acting was "surprisingly good" but criticized the script and torture devices.

 Saw III was nominated for a Saturn Award for Best Horror Film, but lost to The Descent.
 It was also nominated as the "Choice Movie: Horror/Thriller" at the Teen Choice Awards, but lost to Disturbia.
 Bell was nominated for a MTV Movie Award for Best Villain, but lost to Jack Nicholson for his role in The Departed.